MUSSLES/sspipeline/README.md

 Please make sure that your configuration file is always of type JSON.

 If everything is running smoothly, the pipeline default cases and gentle modifications thereof run in about 5-10 minutes on a modern laptop computer (for three sequences at 10,000 iterations each).

+## Caveats and known potential hurdles

+1. If you Python packages/libraries are out-of-date, then it is recommended that you update them before running the sspipeline.
+Namely, the `hist` (histogram) method distinguishes between `normed` (deprecated) and `density` arguments to generate a density histogram, and this can cause problems (we use the `density` argument here, which might not work with older libraries).

 ## Citation